dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### module2d aggregate gatekeeper stats from the final_aggregate_execution_run_registry_module2d.json

 As noted above: This is very simple to do.
-By the time module2d runs, the registry_entrys (both process_registry and ghost synthetic registrys) have been processed by modules 2b and 2c and module2d has made a resurrection gatekeeper deicsion based upon the tags.
-The gatekeeper tags can be parsed in the final_aggregate_execution_run_registry_module2d.json, and a count of how many threads will be resurrected can be appended to the aggregate main() stats file.
-A percentage can be calculated for (resurrected threads)/(total+ghosts)
+By the time module2d runs, the registry_entrys (both process_registry and ghost synthetic registrys) have been processed by modules 2b and 2c, and module2d has made a resurrection gatekeeper deicsion based upon the tags.

+The gatekeeper tags can be parsed in the final_aggregate_execution_run_registry_module2d.json, and a count of how many threads will be resurrected can be appended to the aggregate main() stats file, aggregate_process_stats.json

+A percentage can be calculated for (gatekeeper resurrected threads)/(total+ghosts).
+This can be calculated once the count of how many threads will be resurrected is appended to the aggregate_process_stats.json

+The number of ghosts can be ascertained from the aggregate_process_stats.json file using either the total_resurrection_ghost_candidates stat or the number of ips in the unique_missing_ips_ghosts list of ips

+So the input files are final_aggregate_execution_run_registry_moudle2d.json and the aggregate_process_stats.json

+This final file with aggregate main() stats + gatekeeper stats  is named aggregate_process_stats_gatekeeper_module2d.json